 Meditation is an activity of the mind.
 Given the complexity of human minds, there is naturally an abundance of different forms of meditation.
 In today’s culture, some forms of meditation have been intentionally designed to eliminate spiritual characteristics, due to cultural fears of spirituality.
 This session will examine meditation, the transformation of conscious experience, and how embracing spirituality may provide special benefits to meditators.
 Further, there will be discussion of how the cultivation of spiritual sentiments is linked to Neohumanism, both as an essential base for Neohumanism and that Neohumanism purifies spirituality.
 This session will end with a guided meditation, providing an opportunity for a meditative experience.

-Sucharit Katyal will discuss the progress that has been made in recent decades in the cognitive science of meditation and examine the cognitive neuroscience framework of meditation based on how Shrii P.R.
-Sarkar defines meditation, i.e., as “concentrated thinking”.
-This will include how brain and bodily processes interact in the process of developing concentrated thinking.
-In line with this framework, he will also discuss some neuroscientific findings from a recent study he conducted on Ananda Marga meditators along with a group of non-meditators investigating how the practice of meditation transforms conscious experience in different degrees of meditation depth.
+Sucharit Katyal will discuss the progress made in recent decades in the scientific understanding of meditation through the lens of cognitive neuroscience.
+He will present some of his recent theoretical work describing how brain and bodily processes interact and enable a meditative mind.
+He will conclude by showing some exciting new neuroscientific findings from his recent research study involving highly-experienced Ananda Marga meditators that examines how the practice of meditation transforms conscious experience in different degrees of meditation depth.

 Richard Maxwell will argue that spirituality contributes important qualities to meditation that are typically lacking in meditation research.
 He will present as yet unpublished data from a survey of practitioners of Ananda Marga meditation that demonstrate growth of positive feeling states, increased mindfulness, and increased feelings of closeness with the Divine.
 This will include descriptions of peak experiences by a number of the participants.